TeamLumi/luminescent-team/rom-hacking/scripting/commands/interface/136-obj-anime.md

 _ACMD_END()
 ```

-The above script will call the animation function `anm_dummy` with the player as the entity.
+The above script will call the animation label `anm_dummy` with the player as the entity.